• Skip to primary navigation

 • Contact Us

-Home > DIY How To Projects and Tutorial Guides > Bathroom Zones – Electrical Safety and Using Electrical Equipment in Bathrooms Including Lighting, Extractor Fans, Shaver Sockets and Other Electrical Devices
+Home > DIY How To Projects and Tutorial Guides > Bathroom Zones & Electrical Safe Zones Explained

-There are zones in your bathroom which reflect the increased danger to you from electrical appliances and electricity.
+Bathroom zones reflect the increased danger to you from electrical appliances and electricity and where they are located in the bathroom.
 Water and electricity make a potentially lethal combination.
 These zones and the instructions published in the Wiring Regulations are designed to keep you safe.
 Find out more about the specific electrical safety guidelines for bathrooms and how the electrical zones will protect you.
 We explain how to work with electricity safely and within the law in your bathroom.

 TwitterFacebookPin ItBuffer